How to Fix a Buick Check Engine Light that Stays On

 The following steps will help you learn how to diagnose and reset the Buick check engine light.

 For this procedure, you will need an OBD-II scanner.
-If you don’t have a scanner, you can purchase one online or stop by your local auto parts store to have the codes read free of charge.
+If you don’t have a scanner, you can purchase one online or stop by your local auto parts store to have the codes read for free.

 - Park the Buick and turn off the ignition.
 Set the parking brakes.